 - Title: Show any title used while on assignment which may be official or unofficial title.

 - Project name: It is helpful for us to see what type of project you worked on and providing the official name or type of donor funded project you worked on will help recruiters or hiring agents know more about the relevance of your past experience.

 - Employer: Provide the name of the consulting firm, company or international NGO (usually a contractor to a Donor organization) that hired, monitored and paid you.

-Many positions in International Development require past experience in multiple assignment and in one or more countries or in specific region and this is very critical information to recruiters.
-Imagine their frustration, when it is not provided or when they have to struggle to determine the country, because only a province or region has been given.
+Many positions in International Development require past experience in multiple assignments and in one or more countries or in specific regions; and this is very critical information to recruiters.
+Imagine their frustration when it is not provided or when they have to struggle to determine the country, because only a province or region has been given.